heiner/heiner.github.com/_drafts/random-samples.md

 leetcode](https://leetcode.com/problem-list/reservoir-sampling/)).
 However,
 as per the above, I don't think I am giving "too much away" by describing it here, and I may well use this question again.
 If candidates read this, all the better -- we can dive in deep then.
-(And if they have not, despite knowing I'd interview them, that's ever so weak signal too.)
+And if they have not, despite knowing I'd interview them, that's an ever so weak signal too.

 I first heard this question when Greg Chanan interviewed me for FAIR in 2018.
 I probably did okay-but-not-great.
 I did end up getting